Every session was recorded and can be viewed on the

-Every segment of ReZume Arts offers a close-and-personal visit with artists within the Region 2 service area who share about their work, their artistic process, current projects and, on occasion, may offer a virtual tour of their studios and short demos of their work.
-We invite you to engage or re-engage with area artists through this online initiative!
+Each segment offered a close-and-personal visit with artists who share about their work, their artistic process, current projects and, on occasion, offered a virtual tour of their studio and short demos of their work.

 Kelly Schultz is the owner, designer and milliner for Angeline Alice Millinery.
 Founded in 2011, Angeline Alice Millinery is named after her

 two grandmothers who lived in an era where women wore hats everywhere.
 She is originally from St. Paul, Minnesota but has called Bemidji home since 2004.